 Congratulations, you're pregnant!
 There's no doubt this is one of the most monumental and memorable times of a woman's life, but it also comes with lots of physical, mental and emotional changes.

-If you're newly pregnant, you can look forward to week 13, or the start of the second trimester, when early pregnancy symptoms subside.
+If you're experiencing the first symptoms of pregnancy or wondering when pregnancy symptoms start, you can look forward to week 13, or the start of the second trimester, when early pregnancy symptoms subside.
 "We call this the honeymoon period, because most women feel well, they are over the nausea, but not so big they feel uncomfortable," Wick says.
 She adds, however, that "not everyone follows the books," and you should always report any concerns to your provider, paying special attention to things like spotting, heavy cramping and lack of fetal movement.

-Here's a guide to the pregnancy stages and pregnancy symptoms week by week.
+Here's a guide to the pregnancy stages and symptoms of pregnancy week by week.

 First trimester pregnancy symptoms